cchitsiang/awesome-stars/topics.md

 ## discord

 - [getferdi/ferdi](https://github.com/getferdi/ferdi) - 🧔🏽 Ferdi  helps you organize how you use your favourite apps by combining them into one application
-- [ciderapp/Cider](https://github.com/ciderapp/Cider) - A new cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind. 🚀
 - [discord-net/Discord.Net](https://github.com/discord-net/Discord.Net) - An unofficial .Net wrapper for the Discord API (https://discord.com/)
 - [tqdm/tqdm](https://github.com/tqdm/tqdm) - A Fast, Extensible Progress Bar for Python and CLI